Skunk Anansie: Continuing career: 2011–present

-On 12 June 2011, the band performed at an open air 'Rock over Volga' at Samara, Russia.
+On 12 June 2011, the band performed at the open air Rock on the Volga festival at Samara, Russia.
 The performance was exceptionally well-received.
 The band also appeared on Friday 12 August at Sziget Festival in Budapest, Hungary playing a mixed set of hits and newer material.
 This was their first appearance at Sziget.
 Sziget's own website reporting "nobody had any doubts who the Queen of this year's Sziget turned out to be".

-Skunk Anansie was on stage when the tragedy occurred at Pukkelpop in Belgium on 18 August 2011.
-As the band was performing a small tornado hit the venue and artists and revellers alike were sent running for their lives.
-Five were killed whilst several more were injured.
-Singer Skin described the incident as the most terrifying of her life.
+While the band were on stage at Pukkelpop in Belgium on 18 August 2011, a small tornado hit the venue and artists and revellers alike were sent running for their lives.
+Five were killed and several more were injured.
+Skin described the incident as the most terrifying of her life.

 Former drummer Robbie France died on 14 January 2012 in Spain.
 He was 52.

 On 11 June 2012, Skunk Anansie revealed the title for their 5th studio album: Black Traffic.
 The band's follow-up to 2010's critically acclaimed Wonderlustre was recorded in London and produced by Skunk Anansie and Chris Sheldon and mixed by Jeremy Wheatley and Adrian Bushby.

 Black Traffic became the band's first independent release via their own label working in partnership with 100% Records.
-The album was released in September 2012 release and was backed by the first leg of an extensive 20 date European Tour.
-On 29 June 2012, the band released the lyric video for a new track called 'Sad, Sad, Sad'.
+The album was released in September 2012 release and was backed by the first leg of a 20 date European Tour.
+On 29 June 2012, the band released the lyric video for a new track called "Sad, Sad, Sad".
 Nick Bassett praised the track on his site The Re-View:

 "Thrashing percussion and Skin's vocal – she remains one of the UK's greatest and most underrated female vocalists – are all in check as the band return to the heavy rock sound that first shot them into the mainstream in the mid-nineties."

-In September 2013, the band released their seventh album, An acoustic Skunk Anansie – Live in London which was recorded live at Cadogan Hall in April of that year.
+In September 2013, the band released their seventh album, An acoustic Skunk Anansie – Live in London which was recorded at Cadogan Hall in April of that year.
 The album was also released as a live DVD and was described by the band as 'a family affair' as it featured Skin's longtime writing partner Len Arran on guitar and Erika Footman, Mark's wife on backing vocals and keyboards.

-On 15 January 2016, Skunk Anansie released their sixth studio album Anarchytecture, and embarked upon an extensive European tour in February 2016 and throughout Summer 2016.
+On 15 January 2016, Skunk Anansie released their sixth studio album, Anarchytecture, and began an extensive European tour in February 2016 continuing throughout Summer 2016.